Shopify/hydrogen/.changeset/thirty-rice-sin.md

 '@shopify/hydrogen': major
 ---

 Adds a new `Image` component, replacing the existing one.
-The new component is backwards compatible, but deprecates some props and benefits from some breaking changes.
+While your existing implementation won't break, props `widths` and `loaderOptions` are now deprecated disregarded, with a new `aspectRatio` prop added.

 ### Migrating to the new `Image`